JavierTobar/GameDev/MazeGeneration/README.md

 ### This projects highlights random 3D maze generation, path generation from spawn to the start of the maze and being able to recognize the maze solution.

+Preview of gameplay

 ![Gameplay](Media/34HPdVmVBq.gif)

+Preview of a given maze generation
 ![TerrainGeneration](Media/Unity_pg2IusARzd.jpg?raw=true)